modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 Schemas can also be managed from within the Dashboard, using the Model Manage view.

 ### <a name="section-input-and-output-streams"></a>Input and Output Streams
 Before a model can be run, it has to have some data to run on.
 Input and output streams are used to supply the incoming data to the model, and to return the corresponding scores.
-Currently, ten types of stream transports are supported: file, Kafka, Authenticated Kafka, Executable, HTTP, TCP, UDP, ODBC, debug, and console streams.
+FastScore supports a wide variety of stream transports including: file, Kafka, Authenticated Kafka, Executable, HTTP, TCP, UDP, ODBC, debug, and console streams.
 All of these types are configured using a Stream Descriptor file.

 Stream Descriptors are small JSON files containing information about the stream.
 An example of a Stream Descriptor for a Kafka stream is displayed below: